jaqsentanner/Group-Project-1/README.md

 ## Future Development

 In our next iteration of "E News" we plan on implementing Matt's hourly weather forecasting feature into the live version of our application.
-Additionally, Jesus is designing a "favorite news" side panel that can utilize Tai's local storage feature.
+Additionally, Jesus is designing a "favorite news" side panel that can utilize Tai & Jaqsen's local storage feature that currently only holds previous zip code entry.
 We plan to roll both of these out in the next update.

 ## Contributions

-Tai Yang - Local storage, Wireframe, concepts
+Tai Yang & Jaqsen Meyer - Local storage, Wireframe, concepts

 Jesus Hernandez - Tailwind, CSS, concepts